 Gift #3—Give them training

 Many people who are in the ministry of church communications don't have any formal training in the complex work they are asked to do.
 They may know how to operate a computer, but that doesn't mean they automatically can select typefaces, know how to find free images, have an overall strategy for church communications or many other vital skills if they are going to create effective communications for your church.
-Please consider a membership in our Church Communications Training School (www.churchcomtraining.com) as an ever expanding source of training, inspiration, and encouragement.
-The website www.lynda.com has training in the software needed to create communications.
-Our ministry has numerous books that will help them be effective at their work including The Five Steps of Effective Church Communications and Marketing, Devotions for Church Communicators, and Church Connection Cards.
-You can get these either through our online bookstore or amazon.com.
+At the www.effectivechurchcom.com site our ministry has an ever-growing assortment of resources to help them develop skills and free templates to create communications for your church.

 Gift #4—Give them adequate tools